mrjono1/joi-to-typescript/README.md

 Joi Features not listed here will probably be ignored

 ## Contributing

+Recommended Editor is VS Code
+This project also many settings for this editor in the `./.vscode` directory

 ```bash
 nvm use # using NVM to select node version